Rent Calculator

 2. Income from property (less common):

 When you have a property, it is your income if you rent it out.
-Rent has also been defined as the income a property owner earns when someone is renting out their property.
-The rent, I receive from my apartment building is my property income for example.
+Rent has also been defined as the income a property owner earns when someone rents out their property.
+The rent I receive from my apartment building is my property income, for example.

-How can one figuring out how affordable rent is?
+How can one find out how affordable the rent is?

 Let’s now understand how rent works on a basic level.
 People will often give you advice to spend less than 30% of your income on your rent.
 We have provided some examples here.